 How and when did you decide, or discover, that you were to be a writer?

 I’ve been an avid, voracious reader since my early childhood.
 My mom once chastised me for reading a dictionary in my room, saying I could go out to a park and have fun.
 “But I am having fun,” I protested.
-After reading a few thousands books, I decided I wanted to write them too.
+After reading a few thousand books, I decided I wanted to write them too.

 What inspired you to write flash fiction?